-Individual Resource Descriptions
+Resource Descriptions

 1. 500 Mercer Street.
 Marshall-Chapman House, ca. 1855, moved and enlarged ca. 1872.
 Contributing.

 The Marshall-Chapman House is a frame and limestone side-gabled dwelling with a front-gabled porch that lies at the far west end of the district on the north side of Mercer Street.
 The house has both wood and limestone segments that indicate early alterations.
 It features a front-gabled Folk Victorian partial façade front porch.
 The site includes a cistern, dry-stack rock walls, corrals and other features of a frontier homestead.
 The Marshall-Chapman House may have been built over a period spanning the initial settlement of the area (ca. 1854) to the early 1890s when the porch was probably added.
 All major changes date to the period of significance and the house reflects the development and growth of a frontier homestead.
 It contributes to the historic district.

-According to local sources, the dwelling was likely the home of John and Indiana "Nannie" Moss who were among the first three families to settle in the vicinity of the springs about 1854.
-Nannie Moss named the area "Dripping Springs" - for the natural springs on her property - to satisfy a requirement of the postal service that an official post station have a unique name.
+The dwelling was likely the home of John and Indiana "Nannie" Moss who were among the first three families to settle in the vicinity of the springs about 1854.
+Nannie Moss named the area "Dripping Springs" to satisfy a requirement of the postal service that an official post station have a unique name.
 Her house was both post office and stage coach stop until the family moved on after the 1860 census.
 The place was purchased by Burrell J. Marshall about 1870 and moved from the rear pasture to front onto Mercer Street.
 Marshall died about 1872 and W.T.
 Chapman married his widow.
 Chapman was one of the town's most enterprising citizens and is responsible for platting the townsite into lots and blocks and for developing several commercial endeavors in the town.

-2. 500 Mercer Street.
-Log House, ca. 1860, moved to site in 2006.
+1a.
+500 Mercer Street.
+Log Cabin, ca. 1860, moved to site in 2006.
 Noncontributing.

 This small side-gabled log cabin is located slightly behind and east of the Marshall-Chapman House, near the site's dry-stack rock walls.
-The cabin was constructed in the mid-1800s but moved to this location in 2006 from a site four miles away.
+The cabin was constructed in the late-1800s but moved to this location in 2006 from a site four miles away.
 It features walls made of hewn logs and chinking material and a single entry door on its front elevation.
 A shed-roofed porch supported by log piers spans the façade.
 The roof and porch roof are standing seam metal.
 Due to the fact that the log cabin was recently moved to the site, it is considered a noncontributing resource.

-3. West End of Mercer Street.
+2. West End of Mercer Street.
 Dripping Springs.
 Contributing.

 The town's namesake springs are located near Mercer Street approximately 650 feet east of its westernmost intersection with Highway 290.
 The dripping springs are natural springs sheltered by a limestone ledge on the Dripping Springs Branch of Onion Creek.
 On the north side of Mercer are the main springs.
-Except for several stone steps and a metal handrail, the springs lie in a natural setting as they have for hundreds, perhaps thousands, of years.
-The stone and pipe walkway take the visitor about 10 feet toward the springs; after that, the path disappears into the underbrush.
-A muddy stream bed, overgrown vegetation, rocks, and a fairly steep slope impede progress toward the springs.
-The limestone ledge between hanging ferns.
+Here the springs lie in a natural setting as they have for hundreds, perhaps thousands, of years.
+Overgrowth, rocks, and a slope make the springs difficult to reach in this location.
+The limestone ledges above the creek shelter small, clear pools of spring water.
+Nearby, water trickles down the limestone ledge between hanging ferns.
 On the south side of Mercer are additional, smaller springs.
-These are now accessible via a path and nonhistoric stone pedestrian bridges on the Spring Bluff Center property which is outside the boundary of the district.
+These are now accessible via a path and nonhistoric stone pedestrian bridges on the Spring Bluff Center property.
 The springs contribute to the history and appearance of Dripping Springs and contribute to the historic district as a site.

-4. West side of Mercer Street.
-Bridge over Dripping Springs Branch, 1936.
+3. West side of Mercer Street.
+Bridge over Dripping Springs Branch, ca. 1935.
 Contributing.